Outcomes & Careers

 The examination is a multiple-choice, comprehensive assessment of an individual’s clinical knowledge.
 The NCCPA is the only certifying organization for the physician assistants in the U.S. To be eligible for PANCE, you must graduate from a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program or a Surgeon Assistant Program.
 PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.
 Following successful completion of the PANCE, a physician assistant is “certified” to practice and can use the initials “PA-C.”

-The Inaugural Class of 2016 graduated in August, 2016.
+The Jefferson - Center City Campus Inaugural Class graduated in August 2016.
 We are pleased and honored to announce that our first class has a 100% pass rate for the PANCE.